aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

 This document attempts to answer these questions.

-..
-Ask Kim: should people be offered to register for the AIMMS news letter here?
+.. todo:: Ask Kim: should people be offered to register for the AIMMS news letter here?
 If so, is there a standard page for this?
 Same for old versions of the news letter.